luxdotdev/ptime-tfa/README.md

 # Overwatch Team Fight Analysis (TFA)

+This project is still under development.
+I hope to invest more time into this project as school workload permits in the coming weeks.
+Some future plans/visions include:

+   - Continue exploratory data analysis (`eda.ipynb`) to identify potential features for predictive modeling
+   - Revisit the scrimmage database to engineer new features

 ## Overview
 This repository contains a set of Python scripts designed for cleaning and analyzing Overwatch match data.
 The project structures the match data to identify key gameplay events such as staggers and first kills within each fight, enriches the data with hero role information, and provides tools for connecting to and querying a database.
 The analysis part of the project helps in understanding team performance by fights won.